Skip to content

 Updated

 Sweden has long provided aid to Ukraine in the form of both reform-oriented development cooperation and humanitarian support.
-Since Russia’s full-scale invasion of Ukraine in February 2022, Sweden has provided Ukraine with approximately SEK 7,1 billion in humanitarian and civilian support (11 December 2023).
+Since Russia’s full-scale invasion of Ukraine in February 2022, Sweden has provided Ukraine with approximately SEK 9 billion (approx. EUR 785 million*) in humanitarian and civilian support (28 October 2024).
 This includes increased aid through support to humanitarian organisations, support for women’s and girls’ rights and opportunities, and donations of medical supplies, fire protection, generators and tents for civilian crisis management.
 Sweden also provides support to Ukraine’s reform efforts and recovery.

 Humanitarian support